prividentity/PrivateIdentity-Oldd/Python-SDK.md

     class privateid.FHE.FaceFactor(server_url,local_storage_path=None)

 The **FaceFactor class** implements the methods for enrolling and predicting.
-It exposes four methods as part of the interface:
+It exposes five methods as part of the interface:

 1. enroll: Enrolls the face of the user.